Riesz transform on manifolds with quadratic curvature decay: Analysis on manifolds with a quadratic decay of the Ricci curvature

 \end{thm}

-The second assertion is one of the main result of \cite[thm 5.2]{GS0}--a priori the article deals with the scale $L^2$ Poincar\'e inequality but the argument carries over the case of any $L^p$ Poincar\'e inequality.
-Strito senso, the first assertion can not be find in the paper of V. Minerbe; however a quick glimpse on the argumentation shows that the limitation on the exponent $\nu>1$ in the reverse doubling condition, is made only to insure the RCA condition.
-And under the assumptions of the \tref{FK}, we get that for any $p\ge n$ there is a constant $C$ such that the weighted Sobolev inequality hold
+The second assertion is one of the main result of \cite[thm 5.2]{GS0}--a priori the article deals with the scale invariant $L^2$ Poincar\'e inequality but the argument carries over the case of any $L^p$ Poincar\'e inequality.
+Strito senso, the first assertion can not be found in the paper of V. Minerbe; however a quick glimpse on the argumentation shows that the limitation on the exponent $\nu>1$ in the reverse doubling condition, is made only to insure the (RCA) condition.
+Under the assumptions of the \tref{FK}, the proof of \cite[Theorem 2.19]{Min} implies that for any $p\ge n$ with $p>2$ there is a constant $C$ such that the weighted Sobolev inequality holds

-In our case, it is enough to verify that the Relative Faber Krahn inequality holds for anchored balls i.e. balls centered at $o$.
-But the doubling condition yields a constant $\mu\ge n$ such that
+Let's explained how this inequality implies the relative Faber-Krahn inequality for anchored balls i.e. balls centered at $o$: the doubling condition yields a constant $\mu$ such that

+Remark that if this inequality is true for some $\mu$, then it holds for any $\mu'\ge \mu$.
+Moreover looking at the limit $r\to 0$, we see that $\mu\ge n$ and in the following we will assume that $\mu>2$.